Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ```

 ### -FallbackText
-Optional text to show in email clients that don't support Adaptive Cards.
+(Optional) Text to show in email clients that don't support Adaptive Cards.
 Default is "This email contains an Adaptive Card.
 Please use Outlook to view it."

 ```yaml